-Community Action Partnership of Orange County California.
+Community Action Partnership of Orange County CA assistance programs.

 Many of the main resources are below.
 The CAPOC organization also relies heavily on government and private funding in order to help the less fortunate.
 If the agency can’t assist, then referrals may be available to other southern California charities or non-profits.